raymon-shi/rshi.me/content/jobs/EischLab/index.md

 url: 'https://sites.google.com/view/eischlab'
 ---

+- Collaborated with my supervisor on analyzing miniscope cell data using the Minian pipeline
 - Spearheaded a project to introduce a modern approach of analyzing social interaction data using DeepLabCut
 - Developed an automated process for analyzing convoluted touchscreen data with the usage of Python, Pandas, and Tkinter
-- Investigate the effects of ketamine on pattern separation and cognition in CSDS-affected mice by conducting 6 months of touchscreen experiments, 10 days of CSDS tests, and 4 days of SI tests
+- Investigated the effects of ketamine on pattern separation and cognition in CSDS-affected mice by conducting 6 months of touchscreen experiments, 10 days of CSDS tests, and 4 days of SI tests